puppetlabs/puppetlabs-peadm/documentation/backup.md

-# Backup Puppet Enterprise using the peadm module
+# Backup Puppet Enterprise using the PEADM module

 ## What is being backed up?